neonplayzone-org/AnyKernel3/README.md

 __do.cleanup=0__ will keep the zip from removing its working directory in /tmp/anykernel (by default) - this can be useful if trying to debug in adb shell whether the patches worked correctly.

 __do.cleanuponabort=0__ will keep the zip from removing its working directory in /tmp/anykernel (by default) in case of installation abort.

-__supported.versions=__ will match against ro.build.version.release from the current ROM's build.prop.
-It can be set to a list or range.
-As a list of one or more entries, e.g. `7.1.2` or `8.1.0, 9` it will look for exact matches, as a range, e.g. `7.1.2 - 9` it will check to make sure the current version falls within those limits.
-Whitespace optional, and supplied version values should be in the same number format they are in the build.prop value for that Android version.

 __supported.patchlevels=__ will match against ro.build.version.security_patch from the current ROM's build.prop.
 It can be set as a closed or open-ended range of dates in the format YYYY-MM, whitespace optional, e.g. `2019-04 - 2019-06`, `2019-04 -` or `- 2019-06` where the last two examples show setting a minimum and maximum, respectively.